-A: Once your application for admission has been submitted, you will log back into the Parent Portal using the same login information you used for the application.
+A: Once your application for admission has been submitted, you will log back into the Blackbaud Parent Portal using the same login information you used for the application.
 You will now be directed to a checklist with the remaining items to complete.
 These items include the Transcript Request Form.
 You will be asked to download, print and sign this form.
 Once signed, please take it to your daughter’s CURRENT school (do not send it to OLP).
-These form give your current school permission to send your daughter’s transcripts to OLP.
+This form gives your current school permission to send your daughter’s transcripts to OLP.
 They will send us her first semester/trimester of the current school year, last year’s transcript and her most recent standardized test scores.

 Q: May we submit letters from our daughter’s coaches, tutors and current teachers who are not math or English and/or previous teachers?

 A: Additional recommendation letters are in no way required or encouraged; however, if you feel there is someone who can add depth to your daughter’s application in a way her current teachers cannot, that person may submit a letter to [email protected] or by mail to the attention of the Admissions Office.
 An example of this would be that this is your daughter’s first year at her current school and you feel like her previous school knows her and your family in a different way.